Manfred von Richthofen: Early war work

 When World War I began, Richthofen served as a cavalry reconnaissance officer on both the Eastern and Western Fronts, seeing action in Russia, France, and Belgium; with the advent of trench warfare, which made traditional cavalry operations outdated and inefficient, Richthofen's regiment was dismounted, serving as dispatch runners and field telephone operators.
 Disappointed and bored at not being able to directly participate in combat, the last straw for Richthofen was an order to transfer to the army's supply branch.
 His interest in the Air Service had been aroused by his examination of a German military aircraft behind the lines, and he applied for a transfer to Die Fliegertruppen des deutschen Kaiserreiches (Imperial German Army Air Service), later to be known as the Luftstreitkräfte.
 He was widely reported to have written in his application for transfer, "I have not gone to war in order to collect cheese and eggs, but for another purpose."
 (Note: Richthofen quotes this famous piece of insubordination in his autobiography, but hints that he did not actually write it – claiming that "evil tongues" report that he did.)
-His request was granted, and Richthofen joined the flying service at the end of May 1915 training as an aerial observer at Großenhain.
+His request was granted, and Richthofen joined the flying service at the end of May 1915, training as an aerial observer at Großenhain.

 From June to August 1915, Richthofen served as an observer on reconnaissance missions over the Eastern Front with Feldflieger Abteilung 69 ("No. 69 Flying Squadron").
 In August 1915, he was transferred to a flying unit in Ostend, a coastal city in Belgium.
-There he flew with a friend and fellow pilot Georg Zeumer, who would later teach him to fly solo.
-In September 1915 on being transferred to Brieftauben Abteilung Ostende (B.A.O) on the Champagne front and assigned to Pilot Henning von Osterroth, he is believed to have shot down an attacking French Farman aircraft aboard an Albatros C.I with his observer's machine gun in a tense battle over French lines; he was not credited with the kill, since it fell behind Entente lines and therefore could not be confirmed.
+There, he flew with a friend and fellow pilot Georg Zeumer, who would later teach him to fly solo.
+In September 1915 on being transferred to Brieftauben Abteilung Ostende (B.A.O) on the Champagne Front and assigned to Pilot Henning von Osterroth, he is believed to have shot down an attacking French Farman aircraft aboard an Albatros C.I with his observer's machine gun in a tense battle over French lines; he was not credited with the kill, since it fell behind Allied lines, so could not be confirmed.